WebAhead/mc-recursion/README.md

 The minimal case which we already know the answer to is `1!` which is 1.

-Here is how it looks:
+Here is how it looks like:

 ![5 factorial](https://user-images.githubusercontent.com/22002193/72061904-66157700-32df-11ea-8b25-4ef1531a021a.jpeg)